ctfs/write-ups-2015/ghost-in-the-shellcode-2015/forensics/the_alpha_molecule/README.md

 The audio can be rendered with an oscilloscope as seen [in this example](https://www.youtube.com/watch?v=RkJdADVy_Mg).

-We can do render the individual frames using [this pyhton script](./oscilloscope.py) to receive several frames as PNGs:
+We can do render the individual frames using [this python script](./oscilloscope.py) to receive several frames as PNGs:

 ```bash
 $ python oscilloscope.py